How to Plan Your Living Room Lighting to Take Your Space From Bright and Breezy to Warm and Cozy at the Flick of a Switch

 (Image credit: Laskasas)

 "Think about mixing different types of lighting to create a warm and inviting atmosphere in your living room," says Archival Design's Ana Coddington.
-"Using overhead lights alongside floor lamps, table lamps and wall sconces can really bring the space to life.
+"Using overhead lights alongside floor lamps, table lamps, and wall sconces can really bring the space to life.
 Each light serves its own purpose — for instance, overhead lights provide general brightness, floor lamps are perfect for those cozy reading nooks, and table lamps give off a soft, welcoming glow.
 When you layer different light sources, you can easily change the mood for whatever you’re doing, making your living room feel more dynamic and comfortable for everyone at any moment."

-When planning a layered lighting scheme, even if you are aiming for minimalist lighting ideas, you need to make sure you include three types of lighting: ambient (also known as general), task and accent.
+When planning a layered lighting scheme, even if you are aiming for minimalist lighting ideas, you need to make sure you include three types of lighting: ambient (also known as general), task, and accent.
 Each creates a different effect and is useful for a different activity.

 "General is recessed or ceiling lights for general illumination," explains Evelina Juzėnaitė, principal interior designer at Planner 5D.
-"With accent you can illuminate shelves, have a decorative wall with LED, or use wall lights to illuminate pictures.
-And task, or work lighting, could be a lamp on the table, a pendant over the table, a floor lamp next to the sofa for reading, or additional lighting for the TV.
+"With accent, you can illuminate shelves, have a decorative wall with LED, or use wall lights to illuminate pictures.
+Task, or work lighting, could be a lamp on the table, a pendant over the table, a floor lamp next to the sofa for reading, or additional lighting for the TV.
 The combination of these three types of lighting will provide a cozy atmosphere, while still giving functionality and zoning.”

 2. Design a Lighting Scheme for your Specific Use